Scenario

 Task 1 Solution: Adding an Endpoint Group to a Security Policy

-In this task, we will add the Endpoint Group Techblue Endpoints into the security policy Techblue Sec Policy as a Network Scope, this will allow all the rules already configured as part of the policy to apply to traffic handled by the Endpoint Group.
+In this task, we will add the Endpoint Group Techblue Endpoints into the security policy Techblue Sec Policy as a Network Scope.
+This will allow all the rules configured as part of the policy to apply to traffic handled by the Endpoint Group.

 Log into your lab’s VM jump-desktop.